Place Co-Lab Partner logos-Sunshine Coast Council and the University of the Sunshine Coast.

 Project Overview

-Grounded in a community-based context, this project will pilot the Sunshine Coast Community Co-Lab model that brings together community members, staff and students from the University of the Sunshine Coast (UniSC), and Sunshine Coast Council.
-We are combining local knowledge and skills to problem solve and co-create solutions to make places more inclusive, sustainable, and liveable.
+Grounded in a community-based context, this project piloted the Sunshine Coast Community Co-Lab model.
+This model brought together community members, staff and students from the University of the Sunshine Coast (UniSC) and council and combined local knowledge and skills to problem solve and co-create solutions to make places more inclusive, sustainable and liveable.

 Community engagement